src-d/gitcollector/README.md

           --bucket=                              library bucketization level (default: 2) [$GITCOLLECTOR_LIBRARY_BUCKET] --tmp=                                 directory to place generated temporal files (default: /tmp) [$GITCOLLECTOR_TMP]
-          --workers=                             number of workers, default to GOMAXPROCS [$GITCOLLECTOR_WORKERS] --no-updates                           don't allow updates on already downloaded repositories [$GITCOLLECTOR_NO_UPDATES]
+          --workers=                             number of workers, default to GOMAXPROCS [$GITCOLLECTOR_WORKERS] --half-cpu                             set the number of workers to half of the set workers [$GITCOLLECTOR_HALF_CPU]
+          --no-updates                           don't allow updates on already downloaded repositories [$GITCOLLECTOR_NO_UPDATES]
-          --orgs=                                list of github organization names separated by comma [$GITHUB_ORGANIZATIONS] --token=                               github token [$GITHUB_TOKEN]
+          --no-forks                             github forked repositories will not be downloaded [$GITCOLLECTOR_NO_FORKS] --orgs=                                list of github organization names separated by comma [$GITHUB_ORGANIZATIONS] --token=                               github token [$GITHUB_TOKEN]
           --metrics-db=                          uri to a database where metrics will be sent [$GITCOLLECTOR_METRICS_DB_URI]